Definition of cutting parameters

 2/ Feed speed

-The feed rate is expressed by the speed of movement of the workpiece (milling) or the slide (turning):
+Feed rate is expressed by the speed at which the part (milling) or the slide (turning) moves:

 Vf = fz x Z x n

-Vf: Feed rate (mm/min in milling and mm/rev in turning)
+Vf: Feed rate (mm/min for milling and mm/rev for turning)

-fz: Chip thickness in mm (depends mainly on the material to be machined, type of tool HSS or carbide)
+fz: Chip thickness in mm (depends mainly on the material to be machined, and the type of HSS or carbide tool)

-Z : Number of teeth of the milling cutter (for turning, take value 1)
+Z: Number of cutter teeth (for turning, take value 1)

 Average fz values: